Codecademy/docs/content/dart/concepts/queue/terms/addAll/addAll.md

  - 'paths/computer-science'
 ---

-In Dart, the **`.addAll()`** method adds all elements of a collection to the end of a queue.
+In Dart, the **`.addAll()`** method adds all collection elements to the end of a queue.
 This method is part of the `Queue` class in the `dart:collection` library.
 It is useful for merging two collections where the order of the elements is preserved and duplicates are not removed.

 ## Syntax